 Julian Block, an attorney in Larchmont, N.Y., has been cited as "a leading tax professional" (New York Times) and "an accomplished writer on taxes" (Wall Street Journal).
 His books include Julian Block's Easy Tax Guide for Writers, Photographers and Other Freelancers, praised by Professor James E. Maule of Villanova University as "an easy-to-read and well-organized explanation of the tax rules.
 Writers, photographers, and artists would be well advised to buy this book."
-To order his books, go to julianblocktaxexpert.com.
+Mr. Block's books on tax law can be ordered from Amazon.